-Campelen 1800 Shrimp Trawl (FRV Wilfred Templeman & FRV Teleost)
+Campelen 1800 Shrimp Trawl (FRV Wilfred Templeman and FRV Teleost)

-In 1995, the Gadus Atlantica was released from charter and replaced by the 63 m stem trawler Teleost.
-The new multitasking nature of research vessel missions required a survey trawl that could catch a larger range of sizes and species of fish.
-In 1981, the Institute of Marine Research, Bergen, Norway selected a small mesh commercial shrimp trawl, Campelen 1800, as their standard bottom sampling trawl on the basis of its limited mesh selectivity (Engås, 1994).
-In 1992, comparative fishing experiments by the NWAFC were carried-out to evaluate the fishing efficiency of this shrimp trawl compared with the standard juvenile groundfish trawl, Yankee 41 shrimp trawl, using the alternate haul methodology (Walsh: unpublished data).
+In 1995, the Gadus Atlantica was released from charter and replaced by the 63 m stern trawler Teleost.
+The new multi-tasking nature of research vessel missions required a survey trawl that could catch a larger range of sizes and species of fish.
+In 1981, the Institute of Marine Research, Bergen, Norway, selected a small mesh commercial shrimp trawl, the Campelen 1800, as their standard bottom sampling trawl on the basis of its limited mesh selectivity (Engås, 1994).
+In 1992, comparative fishing experiments by the NWAFC were carried-out to evaluate the fishing efficiency of this shrimp trawl compared with the standard juvenile groundfish trawl, Yankee 41 shrimp trawl, using the alternate haul methodology (Walsh: NWAFC, unpublished data).
 Preliminary analysis showed that the selectivity of both trawls was similar.
-From 1992-1995, the Campelen 1800 was used to sample juvenile fish in the inshore environment because of its ability to fish rough bottoms more effectively than the Yankee 41 shrimp trawl.
-Based on the analysis of two sets of comparative fishing experiments; the Yankee 41 with the Campelen 1800 and the Campelen 1800 with the Engel 145, the Campelen 1800 was adopted as the new standard demersal survey trawl for the NWAFC in June 1995 (Cambridge Suites 1995: unpublished report).
+From 1992 to 1995, the Campelen 1800 was used to sample juvenile fish in the inshore environment because of its ability to fish rough bottoms more effectively than the Yankee 41 shrimp trawl.
+Based on the analysis of two sets of comparative fishing experiments using the Yankee 41 with the Campelen 1800 and the Campelen 1800 with the Engel 145, the Campelen 1800 was adopted as the new standard demersal survey trawl for the NWAFC in June 1995

+(unpublished report).
 It replaced both versions of the Engel 145 otter trawl and the Yankee 41 shrimp trawl.

-The Campelen 1800 is a four panel design trawl with a stretched mesh circumference of 72 m at the fishing circle with large side panels extending from ahead of the footgear back to the end of the nd belly.
-The upper and lower bridles are 40 m long and a 24 m middle bridle is used to transfer strain from the upper and lower rib-lines to the headline (Fig. 11, 12 & 13).
-The footrope is of rockhopper construction consisting of $102 \times 35$ cm dia. tightly packed rubber disks and rubber spacers.
-Trawl construction is of 4.0, 3.0 and 2.0 mm diameter polyethylene twine varying in mesh size from 80 mm in the wings to 60 mm in the square and the first bellies and 40 mm in the remaining bellies and codend.
-A 12.7 mm mesh liner is used in the extension piece and codend, both of which are cover with a 140 mm codend cover constructed of 2.0 mm double polyethylene twine.
-The NWAFC version of the Campelen 1800 differs from that used by the Norwegians in that it is constructed entirely of polyethylene twine, as opposed to nylon, he 4.3 m (1400 kg) polyvalent trawl doors have been substituted for the larger 6.0 m (1500 kg) Waco doors and a 6.1 m long sweep wire has been added to facilitate shooting and hauling.
-This trawl is towed at a speed of 3.0 knots for 15 minutes during all annual groundfish surveys.
-SCANMAR acoustic trawl instrumentation is used to establish initial bottom contact and the start of tow.
+The Campelen 1800 shrimp trawl is a four panel trawl with a stretched mesh circumference of 72 m at the fishing circle with large side panels extending from ahead of the footgear back to the end of the 2nd belly.
+The upper and lower bridles are 40 m long, and a 24 m middle bridle is used to transfer strain from the upper and lower riblines to the headline (Fig.11, 12 and 13).
+The footrope is of rockhopper construction consisting of 102×35.6 cm diameter tightly packed rubber disks and rubber spacers.
+Trawl construction is of 4.0, 3.0 and 2.0 mm diameter polyethylene twine varying in mesh size from 80 mm in the wings to 60 mm in the square and the first bellies and 44 mm in the remaining bellies and codend.
+A 12.7 mm mesh liner is used in the extension piece and codend, both of which are covered with a 140 mm codend cover constructed of 2.0 mm double polyethylene twine.
+The NWAFC version of the Campelen 1800 differs from that used by the Norwegians in that it is constructed entirely of polyethylene twine, as opposed to nylon, uses 4.3 m2 (1 400 kg) polyvalent trawl doors instead of the larger 6.0 m2 (1 500 kg) Waco doors and a 6.1 m long sweep wire has been